signalfx/splunk-otel-java/RELEASING.md

 ## Releasing a new version

-[This GitHub Action](.github/workflows/release.yaml) builds, uploads and releases a new version of Splunk distribution of OpenTelemetry Java Instrumentation whenever a new tag of the specific format is pushed to the repository.
+[This GitHub Action](.github/workflows/release.yaml) builds, uploads and releases a new version of Splunk Distribution of OpenTelemetry Java Instrumentation whenever a new tag of the specific format is pushed to the repository.

 If you want to release a new version, do the following: